Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Experiments Results

 Figure~\ref{fig:qualresults} shows qualitative results of the network prediction together with the baseline performance for a sample DEM with varying levels of noise: low noise of 1.67 cm in 1-$\sigma$ (S-167), moderate-noise of 3 cm in 1-$\sigma$ (S-300), and high-noise of 7 cm in 1-$\sigma$ (S-700).
-On the top, we shows the true, noise-free DEM and corresponding safety label.
+Note that the uncertainty threshold is selected to be the mean uncertainty in the S-167 validation set for all cases.
+On the top, we show the true, noise-free DEM and corresponding safety label.
 We can observe that safe-unsafe border pixels have higher uncertainty, and their area increases as the noise level increases.
 As our method incorporates the uncertainty map in our final prediction, our uncertainty-aware safety map has decreased error for valid pixels, at the expense of increasing the number of invalid pixels.
-In other words, our method can cope with the increased sensor noise with the aid of uncertainty map.
-On the other hand, the baseline prediction from the replicated ALHAT algorithm, which is a state-of-the-art method, degrades with increased sensor noise.
+In other words, our method can cope with the increased sensor noise with the aid of the uncertainty map.
+On the other hand, the baseline prediction from the replicated ALHAT algorithm, which is a state-of-the-art method, degrades with increased sensor noise as reported in Ivanov et al.~\citep{Ivanov2013}.
 The baseline method is conservative, especially for the high noise input, where all pixels are labeled as unsafe and there are no viable safe landing sites.
 The learning-based approach can still return viable safe landing site candidates, even when the noise of the test sample is outside the distribution of the training set.

-Figure~\ref{fig:qualuncertainty} shows qualitative results of the uncertainty pipeline for selecting the final safe landing site for a sample input DEM with varying levels of noise: low noise of 1.67 cm in 1-$\sigma$ (S-167), moderate-noise of 3 cm in 1-$\sigma$ (S-300), and high-noise of 7 cm in 1-$\sigma$ (S-700).
-On the top, we shows the true, noise-free DEM and corresponding safety label.
-As described in subsection \ref{site_selection}, we propose the landing site with the largest distance to the closest unsafe or invalid site, through the distance transform.
-Figure \ref{fig:qualuncertainty} shows that the proposed landing site is safe to land given the ground truth of the safety map, even with the high noise level, which is outside the noise distribution at training.